VitaliyShevchenko/go-with-clouds-program/golang-basic/01-project-description.md

 designed to provide an efficient and customizable way to stay updated with the latest news based on user-defined criteria.

-First, we're going to implement it as a CLI application.
+First, we're going to implement it in a simplified form as a CLI application.
 Arguments for execution will be given through a command-line interface.
 Then we will make it a web app and, eventually, transform it into a containerized app running in Kubernetes in the cloud.

-##### Key Functionalities of news-aggregator CLI application
+##### Key Functionalities of news-aggregator CLI app

 1. **News Collection**
-    * Users can collect news from various sources, including RSS feeds and web APIs.
+    * Users can collect news from a predefined set of sources, some of them are RSS feeds, the others are html news pages.
+Take a look at [the attached files](./data/news-sources) and work with them in your app.
-    * The system supports the addition of new sources dynamically.
 2. **Standardized News Items**
     * The application standardizes the news items collected from different sources, ensuring consistency.
 Each news item includes a title, description, link, and publication date.